Seatis/my-teaching-materials/cpp-basics/project-palindromes/README.md

 ## Project
 Palindome Kata
-The Kata has two part, the first one is mandatory for everybody, the second is just for students, who already know programming.
+The Kata has two part, the first one is mandatory for everybody, the second two are just for students, who already know programming.

 ### 1st Part:
 Create a function that takes a string and creates a palindrome from it.